Sparse Approximate Inference for Spatio-Temporal Point Process Models: Variational inference with expectation constraints

-where again we have $\eta \in [0,1]$.
-The latter technique is related to the, so called, fractional belief or expectation propagation and convexified entropy approximations \citep{WiegHesk2003, WainJaakWill2003, Minka2004, Heskes:2006}.
+This technique is related to fractional belief, power expectation propagation and convexified entropy approximations \citep{WiegHesk2003, WainJaakWill2003, Minka2004, Heskes:2006}.
+If none helps we can replace the spike and slab prior with other sparsity promoting priors such as the half-Cauchy prior \citep[e.g.,][]{Armagan2011}.
+The resulting variational inference algorithm fits naturally into our framework.

-The only convergence issue we had was related to the convergence of {\it diag} for $q_{X}$.
-In some models with strong correlations in $\tilde{q}_{X}(\vect{x}_t, \vect{x}_{t+1})$ we applied a damping of $\epsilon=0.9$ for the temporal messages $\alpha_t$ and $\beta_t$.
-To infer $\vect{A}$ (Section 4.2 of the paper), we applied both the exact inference and the message passing presented above for a diagonal $\vect{Q}$ and the result were very similar.
+The only convergence problems we encountered for the model presented in the main text pertained to the {\it diag} method with $\mathcal{Q}_{X}$.
+In some models with strong correlations in $\tilde{q}_{t,t+1}(\vect{x}_t, \vect{x}_{t+1})$ we applied a damping of $\epsilon=0.9$ for the temporal messages $\alpha_t$ and $\beta_t$ to improve convergence.
+Generally we experience fast convergence for all expectation propagation algorithms for the various models (e.g., $q_X$ and $q_{AZ}$).
+It seems that the (known) slow convergence of the variational Bayes approach dominates the overall convergence when updating the forms of $q_{X}, q_{AZ}, q_{B}$ and $q_{Q}$.